-- Use common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+- Exercise normal safety precautions in Chile.
+Use common sense.
+Look out for suspicious behaviour, as you would in Australia.
+Monitor the media and other sources for changes to local conditions.

 Travel Smart for general advice for all travellers.

 Entry and exit

 If you're visiting Chile for tourism for 90 days or less, you can get a visa on arrival.